-Course Course Outcomes At the e Level CO1: Explain the importance of safety management to control the accidents, pollution and hazards.
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1: Explain the importance of safety management to control the accidents, pollution and hazards.
 Understand CO2: Explain the measurement and monitoring techniques to report the safety performance.
 Understand CO3: Explain the roles and responsibilities of Safety department in an organization to eliminate the unsafe act and conditions.
 Understand CO4: Describe the importance of Industrial safety acts related to safety environment pollution in India.
 Understand CO5: Explain the classes of fires and controlling techniques and plan for an onsite and offsite emergency.
 Understand

-- T1.Deshmukh .L.M "Industrial Safety Management" McGraw-Hill 2006. - T2.C.RayAsfahl "Industrial Safety and Health management" Pearson Prentice Hall,2003
+- T1.
+Deshmukh .L.M "Industrial Safety Management" McGraw-Hill 2006. - T2.
+C.RayAsfahl "Industrial Safety and Health management" Pearson Prentice Hall,2003